iagents/mono_vo/README.md

-This is my modification of Avi Singh's implementation on visual odometry.
+This is my modification of Avi Singh's implementation on visual odometry to reflash what I learned earlier about the relative pose of a camera.
 See the following for Avi's visual odometry, http://avisingh599.github.io/vision/monocular-vo/

 #Pipeline

+The visual odometry is a technique for estimating the pose of a rigid body over time by analyzing the images acquired from the camera installed or rigidly mounted on the body.
+This is roughly based on an assumption that the body is moving relative to other static objects around it.

 <ol>

 <li><b>Feature Extraction</b>: Extract features from input images to